nancyxiaoer/switchback-rideshare-inference/README.md

 | `results/reproduced/estimation_summary.csv` | Estimator means, SD, bias, and RMSE by interval |
 | `results/reproduced/estimation_performance.png` | Estimation comparison |
 | `results/reproduced/randomization_inference.png` | Randomization-inference comparison |

-Keep the generated manifest alongside the trajectories: it is needed to produce the estimation summary.
-The sanitized `results/final/experiment_manifest.csv` is a published reporting copy, not the working filename automatically read by the analysis script.

 ## Limitations